sdevore/cakephp-sparkpost-plugin/README.md

 send transactional email via a flexible and reliable REST API.
 You may have heard of other email delivery services such as [Mandrill](https://mandrillapp.com) and [SendGrid](https://sendgrid.com).

 Unfortunately these services are either not free or were once free but are no longer.
-Mandrill, in particular, used to be the go-to choice for sending transactional email from web application because it was free and easy-to-use, however they recently decided to start charging for the service.
 Luckily, sending emails via SparkPost is free if you send less than 100,000 emails per month (which most fledgling webapps do).

-Syntax Era developed this plugin because we used to use Mandrill, we *still* use CakePHP in most of our apps, and because we noticed that there weren't any CakePHP plugins for SparkPost already.
-We hope that this plugin proves to be useful to the CakePHP community at large but especially those migrating from Mandrill who still aren't ready/able to pay for the tiny amount of transactional emails they send.
+Syntax Era developed this plugin because we use CakePHP in most of our apps,and because we noticed that there weren't any CakePHP plugins for SparkPost.
+We hope that this plugin proves to be useful to the CakePHP community at large but especially those migrating from Mandrill or another paid email service who still aren't ready/able to pay for the tiny amount of transactional emails they send.

 ### Transactional email...?
 Transactional email is email that is sent to notify users of something, or sometimes to prompt users to complete an